ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 ## Prepare Training Data
 - Download unannotated cat and dog images from [Kaggle](https://www.kaggle.com/).
 - Annotate images using MegaDetector, from which we receive a JSON annotation file for all images.
 Since MegaDetector can only differentiate between `Animals`, `Humans`, and `Vehicles`, the downloaded cat and dog images are kept seperated.
 Therefore we have two JSON files with the MegaDetector annotation: one for cats and one for dogs.
 For some images MegaDetector couldn't find an annotation, because the quality of the image wasn't good enough.
-In total the dataset has ~35.000 images, which should be sufficient for training.
+In total the dataset has around 35.000 images, which should be sufficient for training.
 - Convert the annotation format to the YOLOv8 format using the [this script](https://github.com/ccfrauasgr2/pet-detection/blob/main/sensor_node/model_training/convert_to_yolov8_annotation.py).
 The annotations are extracted from the two JSON files and are written into multiple TXT files.
 The YOLOv8 annotation format requires one TXT annotation file for every image.
-Furthermore, the annotation for the bounding box itself changes from Megadetector
+Furthermore, the annotation for the bounding box itself changes from MegaDetector

   `<class> x_top_left_bbox, y_top_left_bbox, width_bbox, height_bbox`